-Detection limit: $< 0.6 \mu g$ nuclear extract/well.
-The TransAM STAT Family Kit is up to 10-fold more sensitive than EMSA.
+Detection limit: < 0.6 μg nuclear extract/well.
+The TransAM STAT3 Kit is up to 10-fold more sensitive than EMSA.

-Range of detection: TransAM provides quantitative results from 0.3 to $10~\mu g$ of nuclear extract per well.
+Range of detection: TransAM provides quantitative results from 0.3 to 10 μ g of nuclear extract/ well.

-Cross-reactivity: TransAM STAT Family detects STAT 1α, 3, 5A and 5B from human and rat origin.
-STAT3 can also be detected in mouse.
+Cross-reactivity: TransAM STAT3 detects STAT3 from human, mouse and rat origin.
 Reactivity with other species has not been determined.

 Assay time: 3.5 hours.
+TransAM is 40-fold faster than EMSA.

 Monitoring STAT Family member activation using the TransAM STAT Family Kit.
-STAT 1α , 3, 5A and 5B activation were assayed using the TransAM STAT Family Kit.
-1:1000 dilutions of STAT1 and STAT5 antibodies and a 1:1000 dilution of STAT3 antibody were tested using 5 μ g/well of nuclear extract prepared from a stimulated cell line: STAT1 α was tested with COS-7 (IFNy), STAT3 with Hep G2 (IL-6, 100 ng/ml), and STAT5A and STAT5B with Nb2 (prolactin).
+STAT 1α, 3, 5A and 5B activation were assayed using the TransAM STAT Family Kit.
+1:1000 dilutions of STAT1 and STAT5 antibodies and a 1:1000 dilution of STAT3 antibody were tested using 5 μg/well of nuclear extract prepared from a stimulated cell line: STAT1α was tested with COS-7 (IFNγ), STAT3 with Hep G2 (IL-6, 100 ng/ml), and STAT5A and STAT5B with Nb2 (prolactin).
 Assays were performed in the absence or presence of 20 pmol of competitor oligonucleotide that contains either a wild-type or mutated STAT consensus binding site.
 Note that the wild-type oligonucleotide reduces STAT binding by over 90%, while incubation with the mutant STAT competitor oligo has a limited effect on STAT binding to DNA.
 This data is provided for demonstration purposes only.